WelcomeToThursday/WTT-Campaigns/docs/creator-tutorials.md

 5. Under **Quest conversations**, keep Prapor selected and **Create quest conversation**.
 Expand it to edit the dialogue while preserving its triggers and phase-changing actions.
 Under Lines, rename the Goodbye player line `Here are the supplies.` Add a **Handover item** action targeting this quest and its handover objective; move it before **Quit action**.
 6. Expand **Conversation availability and phase** to check the generated entry uses InLobby, Prapor and your dialogue.
 Leave Start point blank and its condition as empty All.
 The separate Conversations section also provides Connections and Preview views.
 7. **Story rehearsal:** keep level 1 and In raid off.
 Under simulated **Items**, set the chosen item template's count to 1.
 Under **Handover items**, set the handover objective's eligible count to 1.
 Start rehearsal, open the entry point, accept the quest and choose the handover reply.
 The quest should reach Success, the chapter should complete and the note should appear.
 8. **Preview and publish:** save and validate.
 Fix issues, then publish/export if desired.
-Restart SPT to load the practice pack, then choose it when creating a seasonal character.
+Restart SPT to load the practice pack, then choose it when creating a campaign character.
 For a real campaign, add quest-status conditions so completed jobs do not keep offering the same handover, and verify the behavior in-game.

 ## Useful distinctions